msomeone/PeasyMotion/README.md

 Inspired by original [vim-easymotion](https://github.com/easymotion/vim-easymotion) script for VIM.

 ## Installing
+**WARNING** **For some reason marketplace keeps serving version 1.7.88 of the extension.
+Please disable extension auto-update and install using links below.
+If someone knows how to fix or workaround this, let me know please!**

-Download this extension from the VS Gallery:
+Recommended way - download this extension from the VSIX Gallery:

 [VS 2019] https://www.vsixgallery.com/extension/PeasyMotion.a87d2837-6b54-4518-b014-3b29b4dcd902